angelsevillacamins/angelsevillacamins.github.io/_posts/2016-07-25-SparkR-RStudio-Shiny.md

 My personal experience is that not all the programs or applications developed in standalone mode will work in a fully integrated cluster mode.
 Therefore, SparkR should be deployed in a cluster to obtain its full potential.

 It is interesting to mention that the deployment Spark has been previosly described on Digital Ocean ([here](http://www.infolace.com/blog/2015/02/27/create-an-ad-hoc-spark-cluster/)), EC2 (see [here](http://spark.apache.org/docs/latest/ec2-scripts.html)), Google cloud (see [here](https://cloud.google.com/dataproc/)) or Azure (see [here](https://blog.sixeyed.com/spark-on-azure-big-data-made-easy/)).
-Moreover, the integration of SparkR and Rstudio on AWS EC2 has been described extensively [here](http://www.r-bloggers.com/launch-apache-spark-on-aws-ec2-and-initialize-sparkr-using-rstudio/),even inluding the use of SparkR to power shiny applications [link](www.r-bloggers.com/using-apache-sparkr-to-power-shiny-applications-part-i).
+Moreover, the integration of SparkR and Rstudio on AWS EC2 has been described extensively [here](http://www.r-bloggers.com/launch-apache-spark-on-aws-ec2-and-initialize-sparkr-using-rstudio/), even including the use of SparkR to power shiny applications [link](www.r-bloggers.com/using-apache-sparkr-to-power-shiny-applications-part-i).

 I would like to highlight the last two blogs since they have been an important inspiration for this blog.
 The problem implementing SparkR on a cluster environment such as AWS EC2 is that a deep knowledge of cluster deployment is needed, and installing Spark is not straightforward.